remp2020/remp/README.md

 Couple of neat commands:
 * `docker-compose --env-file=.env.docker down` to remove all containers, networks and volumes created by `docker-compose`
+* `docker-compose stop` to stop all started containers
+* `docker-compose start` to start all stopped containers
 * `docker-compose ps` to list all services with their status
 * `docker-compose logs` to read services logs
 * `docker-compose --env-file=.env.docker build` to force rebuild of images